 On the same date, each investor agreed and committed to fund the operations of the JV in accordance with the approved business plan on an equal basis and on the same terms.
-In this regard, both parties have agreed to provide, on an equal basis, a committed credit facility in the total aggregate amount of \$50 million, with Millicom providing a commitment of \$25 million and Airtel providing the same.
-The credit facility remains undrawn as of December 31, 2018 and 2017 and would bear interest and would be subordinated to the Millicom Note.
+In this regard, both parties have agreed to provide, on an equal basis, a committed credit facility in the total aggregate amount of US\$50 million, with Millicom providing a commitment of US\$25 million and Airtel providing the same.
+The credit facility is undrawn and would bear interest and would be subordinated to the Millicom Note.